jandono5/weeklyplanner/README.md

 Just a lil' website for my girlfriend so she can keep organised...

-Together our name's are Bea & Jay, hence the BJ title - it's not intentionally dirty I promise
+Together our name's are Bea & Jay, hence the BJ title - it's not intentionally dirty I promise!